-Choose a Timeless Wedding Dress
+A Timeless Wedding Dress

-Go With a Classic Tent
+A Classic Tent

 Having a dreamy outdoor tent wedding can be a great experience.
 “It presents the opportunity to curate the most classic and romantic setting for your ceremony,” says Mary Wright Shah, owner of Diamond Affairs Weddings & Special Events.
 A clear top structure for either your ceremony or reception space will allow for your design to take center stage.

-Lots of brides today are having fun with their escort displays, but tasteful calligraphed escort cards (as well as invitations and other stationery) will always be in style.
+Plenty of couples today are having fun with their escort displays, but tasteful calligraphed escort cards (as well as invitations and other stationery) will always be in style.
 “Choose a traditional style like Copperplate or Spencerian, and be sure to follow etiquette guidelines in addressing them properly,” advises Laurie Arons, founder of Laurie Arons Special Events.
 Present your calligraphed escort cards on a gold tray or antique piece to help them stand out.

-Consider a Neutral Color Palette
+A Neutral Color Palette

-Utilizing a neutral wedding color palette is an easy way to enhance both your venue and wedding design, no matter where you're saying your I do's.
+Utilizing a neutral wedding color palette is an easy way to enhance both your venue and wedding design, no matter where you're saying your "I dos."
 “For this wedding, we brought the indoors outside and transformed the Lommel Lawn to a sophisticated yet rustic dinner party setting with long statement dinner tables, plush seating, and outdoor lantern lights to set the mood,” says Janina Pineiro, weddings and events sales manager at Calistoga Ranch.
-The couple chose a neutral color palette which paired well with both the site and aesthetic.
+The couple chose a neutral color palette, which paired well with both the site and aesthetic.

 “Our bride paid tribute to her mom with a wedding portrait, recreating the photo on the same staircase where her parents took their own wedding portraits 32 years earlier,” says Leslie Mastin, president of Leslie Mastin Events.
 “A moment unknown to guests but treasured in the family.”

-Spotlight a Refined Menu
+A Refined Menu

 To accompany a classic wedding style, a sit-down dinner complete with an elegant menu will help highlight the sophistication of your event.
-“A visionary plate with vibrant colors followed by an elevated entrée of local ingredients is a stunning take on a classic menu,” says Carla Ruben, owner and creative director at Creative Edge Parties.
+“A visionary plate with vibrant colors followed by an elevated entree of local ingredients is a stunning take on a classic menu,” says Carla Ruben, owner and creative director at Creative Edge Parties.

-Tastefully Embellish an All-White Wedding Cake
+An All-White Wedding Cake

-Arrange a White and Green Tablescape
+A White and Green Color Scheme

-“What makes this wedding classic is the combination of the white and green color palette and the nostalgic floral ingredients,” explains Kathleen Deery, owner of Kathleen Deery Design, in describing how every component of this stunning table scape works together to achieve a timeless presentation.
+“What makes this wedding classic is the combination of the white and green color palette and the nostalgic floral ingredients,” explains Kathleen Deery, owner of Kathleen Deery Design, in describing how every component of this stunning tablescape works together to achieve a timeless presentation.

 We love the addition of a classic car to give a wedding an extra wow factor.
-“Classic cars can be used to deliver the bride to the ceremony or as an unforgettable send-off for the bride and groom at the end of the evening,” says Cassidy Rae Rios, lead creative director and associate producer at Event of the Season.
+“Classic cars can be used to deliver the bride to the ceremony or as an unforgettable sendoff for the bride and groom at the end of the evening,” says Cassidy Rae Rios, lead creative director and associate planner at Event of the Season.
 No matter how it is used, this addition is timeless and always makes for a great photo op.